tantodefi/speedrunLUKSO-challenges/README.md

 ### 🥅 Goals

-- [ ] When you try to buy tokens from the vendor, you should get an error: **'ERC20: transfer amount exceeds balance'**
+- [ ] When you try to buy tokens from the vendor, you should get an error: **'transfer amount exceeds balance'**

 ⚠️ This is because the Vendor contract doesn't have any YourTokens yet!